 Experiential Learning Projects (ELP)

-ELP activity will involve 240 undergraduate, 18 Masters and 7 Doctoral students in focused experiential, classroom-based learning, and research-oriented solutions that bridge the practices and knowledge of Historically Excluded Communities (HECs) with new strategies for regenerative agriculture addressing climate change, environmental degradation, food insecurity and poverty.
-Participants will be students from Indigenous, immigrant and Mexican-origin HECs along the US-Mexico border, who will train in programs spanning research, field schools, intensive internships, symposia, classroom education and extension, within regional and binational sectors, including exposures to the work of USDA FANH agencies, field stations, scientists, and policy experts.
+Before ELP activity will involve 240 undergraduate, 18 Master’s, and 7 Doctoral students in focused experiential, classroom-based learning, and research-oriented solutions that connect community-based knowledge and practices with innovative strategies for regenerative agriculture addressing climate change, environmental degradation, food insecurity, and poverty.
+Participants will include individuals from diverse backgrounds who will engage in programs spanning research, field schools, intensive internships, symposia, classroom education, and extension work.
+These activities will take place within regional and binational sectors, providing exposure to the work of USDA FANH agencies, field stations, scientists, and policy experts.

 Outreach and Engagement Projects (OEP)

-OEP activity to diversify the pipeline of future FANH professionals will include K-12, non-traditional, and community populations, with activities delivered through 4-H, Master Gardener, Growing Hope, Climate Science Alliance, SAGE, SD County Food System Alliance, SD Botanical Gardens, two HEC-dominant high schools and tribal communities (50 scholarships to tribal students participating in workshops).
-SDSU participants from HECs will graduate with baccalaureate and advanced degrees, highly qualified and interested in bringing a unique set of skills, knowledge and expertise on sustainable food systems and regenerative agriculture to the next generation of the USDA FANH workforce.
-Process, formative and summative evaluation will measure participant behavioral change, academic progress, degree completion, and USDA career pathways knowledge, interest, and application.
+OEP activity to diversify the pipeline of future FANH professionals will include engagement with K-12 students, non-traditional learners, and broader community populations.
+Activities will be delivered through partners such as 4-H, Master Gardener, Growing Hope, Climate Science Alliance, SAGE, San Diego County Food System Alliance, and the San Diego Botanical Gardens, as well as schools and communities with strong cultural and regional ties (including 50 scholarships for participants in targeted workshops).
+SDSU participants will graduate with baccalaureate and advanced degrees, well-prepared and motivated to contribute a diverse range of skills, knowledge, and expertise in sustainable food systems and regenerative agriculture to the next generation of the USDA FANH workforce.
+Process, formative, and summative evaluations will measure changes in participant behavior, academic achievement, degree attainment, and awareness, interest, and engagement with USDA career pathways.